NinjaBearStudioTech/Documentation/Writerside/topics/inventory/advanced_topics/inv_shared_inventories.md

 and be executed **authoritatively on the server**.
 Use a shared inventory when:

 - More than one player should be able to see and/or modify the same set of items.
-- The container “lives in the world” (placed actor, persistent stash, town vendor), not on a specific player.
+- The container "lives in the world" (placed actor, persistent stash, town vendor), not on a specific player.
-- You need synchronized state across clients (e.g., one player moves an item and everyone else’s UI updates).
+- You need synchronized state across clients (e.g., one player moves an item and everyone else's UI updates).

 However, this approach is **not ideal for single-user storage scenarios**.
 If you only need a "storage box" for a single player (whether playing solo or in multiplayer), it's often simpler and more performant to: